 Assessed writing takes place every half term in the 'Writing Assessment' book.
-This work should be introduced to the whole class, and then children expected to work independently, so that a fair judgement can be made.
+This work should be introduced to the whole class, then children are expected to work independently, so that a fair judgement of independent ability can be made.
 This learning is assessed against the year group marking criteria.